How to Make Quark Cheese

 Using a Greek Yogurt Maker:

-• Pour buttermilk into Greek Yogurt Maker container.
+• Pour buttermilk into Greek yogurt maker container.
 Cover and set for 12 hour incubation.

-• Store the finished Quark in a covered container in the fridge.
+• Store the finished quark in a covered container in the fridge.

 • Pour cultured buttermilk (see note) into a large casserole dish.
 Cover with lid.

 • Wrap your covered casserole dish in a thick bath towel and keep in oven for 6 to 8 hours, with only the oven light on and the oven turned off!
+The buttermilk must never get warmer than 120°F!

 • Line a large colander or sieve with a clean kitchen towel.
 Pour the buttermilk into it.
 Put the lined colander in the fridge to drain for about 6 hours.

-• Store the finished Quark in a covered container in the fridge.
+• Store the finished quark in a covered container in the fridge.

 Notes/Hints:

-• Use this homemade Quark cheese to make a traditional German-style cheesecake!
+• Use this homemade quark cheese to make a traditional German-style cheesecake!

 * * * * *